scale-it/algo-builder/infrastructure/README.md

 5. `sandbox-clean` - Clean up the env by removing stopped container and unused images.

-**Few Points to be noted :**
+**To be noted :**
-1. To use goal commands within sandbox environment, we need to use the sandbox executable file (present in ~/.algorand-sandbox). eg. To list accounts using goal, use `~/.algorand-sandbox/sandbox goal account list` (where `~/.algorand-sandbox` is the directory and `~/.algorand-sandbox/sandbox` is the executable file).
+- To use goal commands within sandbox environment, we need to use the sandbox executable file (present in ~/.algorand-sandbox). eg. To list accounts using goal, use `~/.algorand-sandbox/sandbox goal account list` (where `~/.algorand-sandbox` is the directory and `~/.algorand-sandbox/sandbox` is the executable file).
 If you want to use `goal` directly, you can execute these commands from within the algod's container.
 To enter use `sandbox-algod`.

-2. Algod port is set to `8081` and kmd port is set to `8082`.
-Make sure to update the port in `algob.config` before running the examples.

 To learn more about sandbox, click [here](https://github.com/algorand/sandbox#algorand-sandbox).